I see essential oils, as natures precious gift to us.

-I love essential oils.
+I have to admit that I love working with essential oils.

-I’m qualified as a clinical Aromatherapist and extremely passionate about the art of using essential oils.
+I’m qualified as a clinical aromatherapist and extremely passionate about the art of using essential oils.

-Essential oils are highly volatile compounds.
+They are highly volatile compounds.

-They are extracted from the roots, leaves, woods, petals and resins of botanical flowers, fruits and trees.
+And can be extracted from the roots, leaves, woods, petals and resins of botanical flowers, fruits and trees.

-It is important to note, that Essential Oils are very concentrated, using them neat or in high quantities can irritate the skin.
+It is important to note that essential oils are very concentrated, using them neat or in high quantities can irritate the skin.

-Essential oils aren’t water soluble, so you should never use them directly on your skin, as they can cause major irritation.
+They aren’t water soluble, so you should never use them directly on your skin, as they can cause major irritation.

 Pregnant mothers should avoid using essential oils if possible, as some can bring on menstruation; these oils are referred to as emmenagogue.

-This will obviously differ depending on the application you are using your Essential oils for.
+This will obviously differ depending on the application you are using your essential oils for.

-Finally it has to be sai that like everything in nature, essential oils should be used with respect.
+With that in mind, it has to be said that like everything in nature, essential oils should be used with respect.

 It’s also worth mentioning that we are obviously all metabolically different, so different amounts work for different people.